Dates and Location in Spring 2019

 - Develop a simple domain ontology (application ontology) using Protégé

 - Implement this simple domain ontology using a graph database (Neo4J or Amazon's Neptune)

 In class lecture, hands-on practice, discussion and student presentation

-- Standardized health terminologies
+- Standardized health terminologies and classifications

 - Application ontology building